 Jackie’s All-Time Favorite Books

-The story examines the relationship between a black woman and a white girl in apartheid South Africa in 1976.
+This coming-of-age story examines the relationship between a black woman and a white girl in apartheid South Africa in 1976.
 This novel is a brutally honest and emotionally compelling story, unlike anything I have ever read.

 This book begins just before the 1976 Soweto uprising in which thousands of black students marched in protest of the apartheid government.
-Though the protest was peaceful, police open fired killing a hundred children.
+Though the protest was peaceful, police open-fired killing a hundred children.

 This historical fiction book led to the most amazing discussions with our book club.
 The characters jump off the page.
 I was completely absorbed from the first sentence on the first page until the last page of the book.
 It is powerful and poignant and one of Jackie’s all-time favorite books.
 This is an African Novel that you will not want to miss.

 I read this book long before we started the blog and I still recommend this book to everyone as a must-read.